Dog Eye Infections: Symptoms and Treatments

 Can dog eye infections be prevented?

 Dogs love exploring their surroundings, so keeping them and their eyes safe from dangers can be a difficult task for even the most dedicated owners.
 Fortunately, your dog’s eyelids and eyelashes do a pretty good job of protecting the delicate eye underneath.
-However, if your dog frequently suffers with eye injuries, you could consider doggy eye protection.
+However, if your dog frequently suffers with eye infections there are several measures you can take.

 Next, find out more about the top causes of red eyes in dogs and explore the amazing ways in which our pets see the world, with our article full of surprising facts about dog vision.